Job & Family Services Office of Workforce Development

 National Resources

-USDOL-ETA, the U.S. Department of Labor, Employment & Training Agency, offers tools, updates and links to assist the nation's workforce professionals in serving the needs of workers and businesses.
-Links to What's New, Topics of Interest and State and Local Workforce Activities.
+USDOL-ETA, the U.S. Department of Labor, Employment & Training Agency, offers tools, updates and links to assist the nation's workforce professionals.

-NAWB, the National Association of Workforce Boards, represents the nation's business-led Workforce Investment Boards and serves other associated organizations in the workforce industry with one common goal: Helping America Work.
+NAWB, the National Association of Workforce Boards, represents the nation's Workforce Boards.

-NACo, the National Association of Counties, represents county governments before the Administration and Congress, and provides services to the nation's counties.
+NACo, the National Association of Counties, represents county governments.

-U.S. Conference of Mayors Workforce Development Council provides a forum for mayors and city administrators to
+U.S. Conference of Mayors, Workforce Development Council provides a forum for mayors and city administrators.